Installation Guide

 -

-:curl https://raw.githubusercontent.com/0xPolygonHermez/zisk/main/ziskup/install.sh | bash
+curl https://raw.githubusercontent.com/0xPolygonHermez/zisk/main/ziskup/install.sh | bash

 -